mgoellnitz/trackdown/README.md

 ```

 prints out a complete roadmap of the project if you entered "target version"s for
-you issues sorted by "target verions".
+you issues sorted by "target versions" in [Markdown][markdown] format.

 The term "target version" could also be read as "release" or "sprint" or anything
 which describes your development process best.